ehewer/colesilverfish/README.md

 ## About
 This is a personal project to create a photography portfolio website for "Cole Silverfish".
 The goal is to learn about web dev frameworks and tools like React and AWS, while also obtaining a practical personal website as a bonus.

+## Running the site
+Use `npm start` or `gatsby develop` to start a development server.

+## Images
+Most images on the site use `gatsby-plugin-image` (formerly `gatsby-image`, now deprecated).
+Images are stored locally and are fetched using a graphql query.

 ## Todo (tolearn)
 1. React (JavaScript library)
     - including JSX, a JavaScript syntax extention